AlexSenties/AlexSenties/README.md

 - 👋 Hi, I’m @AlexSenties
-- 👀 I’m interested in Python for robotics
+- 👀 I’m into in Python for robotics
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning C++
 - 📫 How to reach me - Instagram @alex_senties

 <!---